AlexandruCiobanu/flexxb/FlexXB/README.txt

 	* FXB-008 Custom to and from string conversion for simple types
 	* FXB-012 Add getFromCache option for deserializing complex fields
 	* FXB-014 Add events to signal processing start and finish
-	* FXB-015 Xml Service (preview)
+	* FXB-015 Xml Service
+	* FXB-009 Use paths in xml aliases

 USAGE

-To serialize an object to xml: com.googlecode.serializer.flexxb.XMLSerializer.serialize(object)
+To serialize an object to xml: com.googlecode.serializer.flexxb.FlexXBEngine.serialize(object)

-To deserialize a received xml to an object, given the object's class: com.googlecode.serializer.flexxb.XMLSerializer.deserialize(xml, class)
+To deserialize a received xml to an object, given the object's class: com.googlecode.serializer.flexxb.FlexXBEngine.deserialize(xml, class)

-To register a custom annotation, subclass of com.googlecode.serializer.flexxb.Annotation: com.googlecode.serializer.flexxb.XMLSerializer.registerAnnotation(name, annotationClass, serializerClass, overrideExisting)
+To register a custom annotation, subclass of com.googlecode.serializer.flexxb.Annotation: com.googlecode.serializer.flexxb.FlexXBEngine.registerAnnotation(name, annotationClass, serializerClass, overrideExisting)

-To register a converter that will handle how an object of a specific type is converted to a String value that will be attached to the xml representation and viceversa: com.googlecode.serializer.flexxb.XMLSerializer.registerSimpleTypeConverter(converterInstance, overrideExisting)
+To register a converter that will handle how an object of a specific type is converted to a String value that will be attached to the xml representation and viceversa: com.googlecode.serializer.flexxb.FlexXBEngine.registerSimpleTypeConverter(converterInstance, overrideExisting)

 Note: Make sure you add the following switches to your compiler settings:
 	 -keep-as3-metadata XmlClass -keep-as3-metadata XmlAttribute -keep-as3-metadata XmlElement -keep-as3-metadata XmlArray